 We do not specify the mode of study or a time limit for the achievement of these qualifications other than the last entry/last certification dates.
-We will notify you at least 6 months before the qualification closes for entries and this information will be available on Ofqual's register of regulated qualifications and our last entry/certification.
+We will notify you at least 6 months before the qualification closes for entries and this information will be available on Ofqual's register of regulated qualifications and OCR's last entry/certification for vocational qualifications.